Community Impact

 How to Apply for a Grant

-To apply for a grant, please confirm you meet the eligibility requirements below and submit an application for your organization.
+To qualify for investment consideration, please confirm you meet the eligibility requirements below and submit an application for your organization.

-3. Organizations must be located in the MIBOR service area which includes Boone, Brown, Decatur, Hamilton, Hancock, Hendricks, Johnson, Madison, Marion, Montgomery, Morgan, Parke, Putnam, and Shelby counties.
+• Serve communities within the MIBOR REALTOR® Association service area, which includes Boone, Brown, Decatur, Hamilton, Hancock, Hendricks, Johnson, Madison, Marion, Montgomery, Morgan, Parke, Putnam and Shelby counties.

-If you have questions about the application process or are interested in additional information on the grant program, email us or call 317-956-1912.
+If you have questions about the application process or are interested in additional information on the MIBOR Community Impact Initiative, email us or call 317-956-1912.

 Grant Application Timeline

-• Reviewed by the MIBOR Community Impact Council: August 28, 2025
+• Application Review by MIBOR Community Impact Council: August 27, 2026

 Large Grant Requests